-For employees working in Malaysia registered entities, be it locals or foreigners on a work visa, it is a norm to see in their monthly pay slip indications of monthly contribution deducted from their monthly salary as well as their employer’s.
-This article will explain in detail what these monthly deductions entails to and why they are required by the Employment Act 1955.
+Employer EPF in Malaysia guide.
+For employees working in Malaysia-registered entities, be they locals or foreigners on a work visa, it is a norm to see in their monthly pay slip indications of monthly contributions deducted from their monthly salary as well as their employer’s.
+This article will detail the monthly deductions and explain why the Employment Act of 1955 requires them.

 Employee Provident Fund (EPF) in Malaysia

-The Employee’s Provident Fund (EPF) or otherwise known as “Kumpulan Wang Simpanan Kerja – KWSP” is technically a federal statutory body under the purview of Ministry of Finance (MOF) in Malaysia.
-It is tasked to manage compulsory savings plan and retirement planning for private sector workers here in Malaysia.
+The Employee’s Provident Fund (EPF) or otherwise known as “Kumpulan Wang Simpanan Kerja – KWSP” is technically a federal statutory body under the purview of the Ministry of Finance (MOF) in Malaysia.
+It is responsible for managing compulsory savings plans and retirement planning for private sector workers here in Malaysia.

 Objectives of EPF in Malaysia

-There are three different objectives that EPF strive for.
+There are three different objectives that EPF strives for.
 They are:

 Employer’s responsibilities under EPF monthly contribution